-All this confirms that the world is not filled with people that think like me and we came by our perspectives, our thoughts, differently.
+All this confirms that the world is not filled with people that think like me and we come by our perspectives, our thoughts, differently.

-Yet those people still want similar things: life purpose, ability to act on that purpose, community connection, the ability to feel understood, and the intimacy to understand others.
+Yet those people still want similar things: life purpose, ability to act on that purpose, community connection, to feel understood, and to understand others.

-Yet, still, we humans aren’t identical and we don’t think the same way.
+Yet, still, we humans aren’t identical and we don’t think identically either.
 But we do all have uncomfortable feelings.

 Some of our thoughts are uncomfortable and we would rather not have them.